mendix/docs/content/en/docs/refguide/modeling/domain-model/oql/oql-expression-syntax.md

 ### REPLACE

-The `REPLACE` function replaces all occurrences of a specified string value with another string value.
+The REPLACE function takes an input string and replaces all occurrences within it of a specified string value with another string value.
 The function supports limited and unlimited `STRING` types.
 Arguments of other types are not supported.

 #### Syntax